-Current Status of City Package Bills January 27, 2014 HB 7 Restoration of civil right to vote; person convicted of nonviolent felony, eligibility to register.
+Current Status of City Package Bills February 10, 2014 HB 7 Restoration of civil right to vote; person convicted of nonviolent felony.
 Patron: Habeeb Summary as introduced:

 Restoration of civil right to vote.
-Provides for the automatic restoration of the civil right to be eligible to register to vote to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.
-11/18/13 House: Prefiled and ordered printed; offered 01/08/14 14100616D 11/18/13 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments Notes: City position: support HB 37 Absentee voting; persons 65 years of age or older added to list to vote by absentee ballot, etc. Patrons: Kory, Rasoul and Simon Summary as introduced:

-Elections; absentee voting by persons 65 years of age or older.
+Provides for the automatic restoration of the civil right to be eligible to register to vote to persons convicted of nonviolent felonies (except felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the conviction.
+11/18/13 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments 01/27/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 37 Absentee voting; persons 65 years of age or older may vote by absentee ballot, etc. Patrons: Kory, Rasoul and Simon Summary as introduced: Elections; absentee voting by persons 65 years or older.
 Adds to the list of persons entitled to vote by absentee ballot those persons who are 65 years of age or older on or before the day of the election for which an absentee ballot is sought.
-The bill requires the application for absentee ballot from such persons to include proof of age in a form specified by the State Board of Elections.
-12/02/13 House: Prefiled and ordered printed; offered 01/08/14 14100327D 12/02/13 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends laying on the table 01/23/14 House: Impact statement from DPB (HB37) Notes: City position: support HB 40 Motor fuels tax rates; repeals provision that will increase tax, etc. Patron: Marshall, R.G.
+12/02/13 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 40 Motor fuels tax rates; repeals provision that will increase tax, etc. Patron: Marshall, R.G.

 Summary as introduced:

 Motor fuels tax rates.
 Repeals the provision in the 2013 transportation funding bill (HB 2013) that will increase the motor fuels tax if the United States Congress has not enacted legislation granting the Commonwealth the authority to compel remote sellers to collect state and local retail sales and use tax for sales made in the Commonwealth by January 1, 2015.
-12/02/13 House: Prefiled and ordered printed; offered 01/08/14 14100800D 12/02/13 House: Referred to Committee on Finance 01/16/14 House: Assigned Finance sub: Subcommittee #3 01/17/14 House: Subcommittee recommends laying on the table 01/23/14 House: Impact statement from DPB (HB40) Notes: City position: oppose HB 59 Tuition, in-state; student eligibility, Deferred Action for Childhood Arrivals.
+12/02/13 House: Referred to Committee on Finance 01/16/14 House: Assigned Finance sub: Subcommittee #3 01/17/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 59 Tuition, in-state; student eligibility, Deferred Action for Childhood Arrivals.
 Patrons: Kory; Senator: Howell Summary as introduced: